pixop/video-compare/README.md

     video-compare -l crop=iw:ih-240 -r format=gray,pad=iw+320:ih:160:0 video1.mp4 video2.mp4

 Manually set the demuxer and decoder used for each video.
-Used for selecting a demuxer that cannot be auto-detected (such as VapourSynth) or enabling hardware-accelerated decoding:
+Useful for selecting a demuxer that cannot be auto-detected (such as VapourSynth) or enabling hardware-accelerated decoding:

     video-compare --left-demuxer vapoursynth --right-decoder h264_cuvid script.vpy video.mp4